guruthree/google-calendar-to-palm-pilot/README.md

     2. The PalmOS devices local time zone can be specified in the config file
     3. Calendar entries from before the January 1st of the specified year will be ignored
 7. Run `senddatebook.py` with the port the PalmOS device is connected to specified via `-p` and the configuration file specified via `-c`, e.g. `./senddatebook.py -p net:any -c datebook.cfg`

+## Known issues
+* Mutli-day all-day events only show on the first day
+* Repeat events with one event deleted in the middle, will still show that deleted event
+* Some repeating events show twice

 ## Expected behaviour
 Output should be something like this: